 While all clinical negligence cases are different, they can usually be grouped into one of the following categories;

-- Comparative negligence- here there may be fault on the side of the patient but the GP is also not completely blameless.
-Where there may be liability on both sides, often a judge will determine what level of fault is with the GP and award a representative percentage of the damages sought.
+- Comparative negligence– here there may be the fault on the side of the patient, but the GP is also not completely blameless.
+Where there may be a liability on both sides, a judge will often determine what level of fault is with the GP and award a representative percentage of the damages sought.

-- Vicarious liability- in these cases, the claim is made against the organisation or management who employs the GP, rather than the GP themselves.
-It may be seen that the management of the doctor resulted in the problems rather than the actions of the GP.
+- Vicarious liability- in these cases, the claim is made against the organisation or management which employs the GP, rather than the GP themselves.
+It may be seen that the doctor’s management resulted in the problems rather than the GP’s actions.
 Claims against the NHS are usually vicarious liability claims.

 - Gross negligence– this is the most serious of all clinical negligence claims for all medical practitioners.
 In cases of gross negligence, a doctor has completely disregarded their duty of care towards their patient resulting in catastrophic consequences.
 Gross negligence cases will always be heard by a judge in court and often result in the medical practitioner losing their licence if they are found to be at fault.

-Depending on the individual aspects of your case, your solicitor will determine which category your case falls into and proceed in an appropriate manner on your behalf.
+Depending on your case’s individual aspects, your solicitor will determine which category your case falls into and proceed in an appropriate manner on your behalf.

-As part of your doctor’s negligence compensation claims you will be offered a full medical examination so that any and all consequences of your GPs negligence can be assessed.
-All of your current symptom will be considered and any potential future complications will also be assessed.
-Your GP negligence claim value will consider your suffering as a result of the actions of your GP, both physical and psychological, present and future.
+As part of your doctor’s negligence compensation claims, you will be offered a full medical examination so that any and all consequences of your GPs negligence can be assessed.
+All of your current symptoms will be considered, and any potential future complications will also be assessed.
+Your GP negligence claim value will consider your suffering as a result of your GP’s actions, both physical and psychological, present and future.

-- Care claim- if the negligent actions of your GP has left you needing care assistance then you can include the cost of this in your claim
+- Care claim– if the negligent actions of your GP have left you needing care assistance, then you can include the cost of this in your claim.

-- Travel expenses- you can include the cost of travel and parking for further appointments and treatment you need due to the negligence of your doctor
+- Travel expenses– you can include the cost of travel and parking for further appointments and treatment you need due to your doctor’s negligence.

 Being able to claim compensation for the above damages can help to redress any financial loss you have suffered due to GP negligence.